GuoJiacheng0402/riscv-e203-load-use-forwarding/README.md

 | **CoreMark Score** | 36.35 | **37.61** | **+3.47%** ⬆️ |
 | **Validation** | PASS | **PASS** | Functional Correctness ✅ |

+*Note: Results may vary slightly depending on the FPGA synthesis strategy and timing constraints.*

 **Impact:** Eliminated approximately **7.4 million stall cycles**, improving execution efficiency without altering the processor's clock frequency or stage depth.

 ---

-## 🎯 The Challenge: Load-Use Hazards
+## The Challenge: Load-Use Hazards

 In the standard E203 pipeline, a **Load-Use hazard** forces a stall cycle when an instruction requires data immediately after a Load instruction: